hughker/documentation/merchant-js/examples/customization/preloader.md

-#A dd a preloader before our merchantJS loads
+# Add a preloader before our merchantJS loads
 Adding a preloader helps inform customers that the search results are loading, in case they have a slow internet connection.

 ## Add the preloader styling